-"We have registered one attack on the settlement of Maaret Moukhos, one shelling of Dadikh in the Idlib province from the side of the positions of the Jabhat al-Nusra* terrorist organization", Shcherbitsky said.
+"We have registered one attack on the settlement of Hantutin, one shelling of Mellaja, one attack on the locality of Kafr Nabl in the Idlib province from the side of the positions of the Jabhat al-Nusra* terrorist organization", Shcherbitsky said on Wednesday.

-According to the head of the reconciliation centre, no shelling by militants controlled by Turkey has been registered over the past 24 hours.
+According to the Rear Admiral, no shelling in the de-escalation zone by illegal armed groups controlled by Turkey has been registered over the past day.

 Militants remain in control of a small pocket of the Idlib province in northwest Syria.